jgallenrenau/MARVEL/README.md

 - **Scalability**: Makes it easy to add new features while keeping the codebase maintainable.

+### Layered Structure
+Each module follows a layered architecture:
+1. **View**: Built with SwiftUI, handles the user interface.
+2. **State and Action**: Defines state and user interactions using TCA’s reducer pattern.
+3. **Business Logic**: Encapsulated in Use Cases.
+4. **Repository**: Interfaces for data access, whether local or remote.

 ![Alt text](ReadmeFiles/TCE_Scheme.png?raw=true "TCA Architecture")

 ### Why Modular Architecture?
 The app is split into the following modules, and each module includes a dedicated `README.md` file to ensure proper documentation and maintainability.
 These files provide clear guidance on the module's purpose, structure, and any specific details needed for development or integration: